 The alerts arrive immediately when triggered.
 The built-in siren was loud enough to be heard throughout our test home.

-The recorded video is just as sharp as it is live, and the camera identifies human motion quite accurately.
+The recorded video is just as sharp as it is life, and the camera identifies human motion quite accurately.
 The system had no problem responding to Alexa voice commands, too.

 So how do we rate this camera?
 We liked the excellent 1080p video, the color night vision, and local and cloud storage.
 We were particularly impressed by the system’s intelligent motion and sound detection.

 All in all, we say the Wyze Cam V3 is an excellent product for the price it commands.
-This easily one of the most feature-rich home security cameras in the market right now.
+This is easily one of the most feature-rich home security cameras on the market right now.

 Blink Outdoor Wireless Security Camera